lightbits/lightbits.github.io/euler2/euler2.markdown

     <label>Click and drag</label>
 </div>

-In other words, the coordinate frame you rotate around follows the object while you're rotating it, but as soon as you release, the frame resets.
-No matter how much you have rotated the object in the past, when you click and drag your mouse up and down, or left and right, it behaves the same as the first time.
+The coordinate frame you rotate around follows the object while you're rotating it, but it resets when you release the mouse button.
+So no matter how much you have rotated the object in the past, when you click and drag your mouse up and down, or left and right, it behaves the same as the first time.

 <!-- three distinct ways... -->
 <!-- <div class="slider-wrap">